 no cycles,

 a hierarchy therefore allows me to measure the “distance” of any node in the hierarchy by how many edges away from the starting node (or “root node” as we’ll later call it) it is.
 This measurement is typically referred to as which level a particular node is on (analogous to measuring how high up in a building you are by what level you’re on.
-And much like the British/American confusion around which floor constitutes the “first” floor, you’ll also have to decide whether you index your root node at level 0 or 1).
+And much like the British/American confusion around which floor constitutes the “first” floor, you’ll also have to decide whether you index your root node at level 0 or 1, although 0 is more common).

-(Side tangent: you can, of course, measure the number of edges between any two nodes in a generic graph, but unlike with hierarchies, there’s not a single value for level per node but rather N-1 such values, i.e. since you can measure the number of edges between a given node and all other nodes in the same subgraph.
+It’s also worth noting that you can, of course, measure the number of edges between any two nodes in a generic graph, but unlike with hierarchies, there’s not a single value for level per node but rather N-1 such values, i.e. since you can measure the number of edges between a given node and all other nodes in the same graph.
 Storing such information for all nodes introduce exponential storage requirements, i.e. O(n²), and offers very little technical or business value.
 Hence level is a fairly meaningless attribute in the context of generic graphs or DAGs.)

 Secondly, because you can now refer to multiple “sibling” nodes under a single parent, you can describe the sort order of each sibling node.
 In other words, you define a particular sort order for all the related sibling nodes under a particular parent node.
 (This is another example of an attribute that is meaningful for hierarchies, but really doesn’t make much sense in the context of a generic graph or DAG.)